axelarnetwork/axelarate-community/documentation/docs/Exercises/exercise-5.md

 7. Use Metamask to send a transaction on EVM chain `[chain]` with the command data.

-!> :fire:
+> [!ATTENTION]
-Manually increase the gas limit to 5 million gas (5000000).
+> Manually increase the gas limit to 5 million gas (5000000).
 If you don't do this then the transaction will fail due to insufficient gas and you will not receive your tokens.
-!>
-!> Before you click "confirm": select "EDIT", change "Gas Limit" to 5000000, and "Save".
+> Before you click "confirm": select "EDIT", change "Gas Limit" to 5000000, and "Save"

 *Reminder:* set your Metamask network to the testnet for `[chain]`.